Bryan Reynolds Player Props: Pirates vs. Reds

-Bryan Reynolds -- .211 average over his past 10 games -- will be in action for the Pittsburgh Pirates versus the Cincinnati Reds, with Graham Ashcraft on the hill, on April 21 at 6:35 PM ET.
+On Saturday, Bryan Reynolds (batting .189 in his past 10 games) and the Pittsburgh Pirates play the Cincinnati Reds, whose starting pitcher will be Luis Cessa.
+First pitch is at 6:35 PM ET.

 Bryan Reynolds Game Info & Props vs. the Reds